Lamisil Oral GranulesPronunciation

 Storage conditions of Lamisil Oral Granules 125 mg and 187.5 mg: Store at 25°C (77°F); excursions permitted to 15–30°C (59–86°F) [see USP Controlled Room Temperature].

-•Patients prescribed Lamisil Oral Granules and/or their guardian should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain, jaundice, dark urine or pale stools.
+- Advise patients prescribed Lamisil Oral Granules and/or their guardian to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain, jaundice, dark urine, or pale stools.
 Lamisil Oral Granules treatment should be discontinued.

-• Patients should be advised to report to their physician any symptoms of new onset or worsening lupus erythematosus.
-Symptoms can include erythema, scaling, loss of pigment, and unusual photosensitivity that can result in a rash.
+- Advise patients and/or their guardian to report to their physician any signs of taste disturbance, smell disturbance, and/or depressive symptoms, fever, skin eruption, lymph node enlargement, erythema, scaling, loss of pigment, and unusual photosensitivity that can result in a rash.
 Lamisil Oral Granules treatment should be discontinued.

-• Photosensitivity reactions have been reported with the use of Lamisil.
-Patients should be advised to minimize exposure to natural and artificial sunlight (tanning beds or UVA/B treatment) while using Lamisil.
+- Advise patients and/or their guardian to minimize exposure to natural and artificial sunlight (tanning beds or UVA/B treatment) while using Lamisil Oral Granules.

 What is Lamisil Oral Granules?

-Lamisil Oral Granules is a prescription antifungal medicine used to treat tinea capitis in patients 4 years of age and older.
+Lamisil Oral Granules is a prescription antifungal medicine used to treat an infection of the scalp (tinea capitis) in people 4 years of age and older.

-Do not take Lamisil if you are allergic to terbinafine hydrochloride when taken by mouth.
+Do not take Lamisil Oral Granules if you are allergic to terbinafine hydrochloride when taken by mouth.

-What should I tell my doctor before taking Lamisil?
+What should I tell my doctor before taking Lamisil Oral Granules?

-Before you take Lamisil, tell your doctor if you:
+Before you take Lamisil Oral Granules, tell your doctor if you:

 - have or had liver problems